- Build year:2015

 Though Havana has a marina, Cienfuegos is the main base for Cuba yacht charters.
 This is around three hours by shuttlebus from Havana.
 It sits on a large lagoon next to the Cienaga de Zapata National Park and from here you can explore the cays, islands and breathtaking coastlines nearby.

 There are three broad types of charter - bareboat charter, flotilla charters, and skippered yacht charter.
-Where it comes to the types of charter boat you can hire a motor boat, a monohull sailing yacht, catamaran, superyacht or luxury yachtcharter and RIBs or day boats.
+Where it comes to the types of charter boat you can hire a motor boat, a monohull sailing yacht, a catamaran, a superyacht or a luxury yachtcharter as-well as RIBs or day boats.
 Each have their benefits.

 Coming in all shapes and sizes from 7 metres to 70+ metres, motorboats are as different as their uses.
 A seven metre RIB will be a great day boat and can be hired for as little as €110 a day for fishing trips or just blasting about the bay.
 The 15 metre plus size of motor yacht will have cabins and often en suite heads and cost upwards of €400 a day.

-Starting at as 'little' as €10,000 a day a superyacht will come with skipper and crew as part of the package.
-On the crewed motor yacht or sailboat you will be treated like kings and queens on your personal mini-cruise-ship that will often come with tenders and toys such as jet skis and even sailing yachts!
+Starting from €10,000 a day a superyacht will come with skipper and crew as part of the package.
+On the crewed motor yacht or sailboat you will be served with five star service both in service as well as out on deck, with most having its own fleet of tenders and water toys, such as jet skis and even sailing yachts!

 Coming with or without skipper and/or crew, a luxury charter yacht will cost upwards of €700 a day and will come fully fitted out with all the modern conveniences and comforts of the very best sailing craft afloat.
 Expect en suite heads and comfortable staterooms but also a lot of fun under sail!